inveniosoftware/invenio/README.rst

 .. image:: https://badges.gitter.im/Join%20Chat.svg
     :target: https://gitter.im/inveniosoftware/invenio

-Invenio is like a Swiss Army knife of battle-tested, safe and secure modules providing you with all the features you need to run a trusted digital repository.
+Invenio Framework is like a Swiss Army knife of battle-tested, safe and secure modules providing you with all the features you need to run a trusted digital repository.